4-Horsemen/Hackathon/README.md

 5) nltk
 6) sklearn

-This is text classification model instruction to run the file
+This is a text classification model.<br>
+The following are the instructions to run the file<br>
 1)Install the required packages<br>
-2)The svc model file 'svc_model_new.dat' is loaded using pickle 3)Make sure to change the file path before running the app 4)Similarly change the file path for the 'feature_vectorizer_new.pickle' file
+2)The svc model file 'svc_model_new.dat' is loaded using pickle<br>
+3)Make sure to change the file path before running the app<br>
+4)Similarly change the file path for the 'feature_vectorizer_new.pickle' file